 UOAA urges legislators and federal agency officials to implement policy and regulations that benefit patient-centered access to care, strengthen the patient-provider decision-making relationship, and minimize patient out-of-pocket costs.

-* Removing Barriers to Colorectal Cancer Screening Act (H.R.
-1017/S. 479) – This would eliminate cost-sharing for initial and follow-up colorectal cancer screening tests for Medicare beneficiaries.
+Removing Barriers to Colorectal Cancer Screening Act (S668/HR1570) – This would eliminate cost-sharing for initial and follow-up colorectal cancer screening tests such as removal of polyps for Medicare beneficiaries